kwansupp/kwansupp.github.io/_projects/2016-11-15-BioRobotics-project.md

 The control of the motors and the EMG filtering were combined in a program written in C++.

-An in-depth report on the steps taken throughout the project can be found in the Design & Implementation Report linked at the top of this page.
+An in-depth report on the steps taken throughout the project can be found in the Design & Implementation Report (link below in Further Reading).

 <br/>